oVirt/ovirt-site/source/feature/management-network-as-a-role.html.md

 #### RESTful API

 1. As mentioned before NetworkCluster entity will be extended by the new field.
 That will be reflected through the RESTful API.
+2. A request that will make a management network non-required will fail.
-2. The new optional parameter (management network) will be added for creating a new cluster API call.
+3. The new optional parameter (management network) will be added for creating a new cluster API call (depends on the approach taken in [point 2 of UI](#UI))

 Optionally: the default management network name will be changed from "ovirmgmt" to "Management".
 That will be used for creating the first default network in a new created data center (the existing 'ovirtmgmt' networks will remain AS IS).